-Jonathan Hirsch, who is the Syapse president and founder, said that the tight integration with the web based EMR makes this platform very much powerful.
+Jonathan Hirsch, who is the Synapse president and founder, said that the tight integration with the web-based EMR software makes this platform very much powerful.
 “Genomics has the potential to dramatically improve patient care in oncology, but the full promise of precision medicine cannot be realized without a software platform that brings genomics to the point of care,” said Hirsch.
 “It is critical that genomic data be integrated with the patient’s medical history and presented to the clinician within the workflow of their EMR.”

-The integration of the software with the web based EMR systems allows increasing the effectiveness of the precision medicines that are used in treatment of cancer.
-Let us hope that this software together with the web based EMR systems will make cancer treatment more effective.
-Moreover, the last date for incorporating the latest ICD 10 codes in EMR is round the corner.
+The integration of the software with the web-based EMR systems allows increasing the effectiveness of the precision medicines that are used in the treatment of cancer.
+Let us hope that this software together with the web-based EMR systems will make cancer treatment more effective.
+Moreover, the last date for incorporating the latest ICD 10 codes in EMR is around the corner.